 - Default — runs the folder’s own setups, then recurses through everything beneath it: each descendant sub-folder’s setups and all test cases.
 It does not run ancestor setups.

-- All — the same as Default, plus the ancestor setups first: ancestor + own + descendants, a fully self-contained run.
+- All — the same as Default, plus the ancestor setups first, from the workspace down: ancestor + own + descendants, a fully self-contained run.

 | Pattern | Ancestor setups | Folder’s own setups | Descendant setups | Test cases |